Babies need to eat every 2 hours when you bring them home from the hospital, and most are still waking to feed after the first year.

 - They are mostly cotton.

-- They provide no breast support.
+- Provide no breast support.

-- They are not specific “nursing” pajamas.
+- They are not specifically designed “nursing” pajamas.

 - The breast cup sizes adjust.

-- The pants resemble yoga pants.
+- The pants resemble yoga pants and are just as cozy to wear.

 - A robe is included.